wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

+= Version 5.2.3 =

+* Added a check for PHP's safe_mode and/or open_basedir before setting CURLOPT_FOLLOWLOCATION (which is not compatible with these PHP options).
+* Added a check for NGFB_CURL_DISABLE before using PHP's curl to shorten URLs for Twitter.

 = Version 5.2.2 =

 * Fixed caching method to return no data when URL has failed (instead of returning the error message).